robertsvensson/frideborg/README.md

 Using Frideborg you can for example delete a great number of old decommisioned hosts from the ePo without having to search for them one by one.
 Frideborg is simply a time saver and you can use it interact with multiple ePo servers.

+It should be compatible with all version of the ePo server, but don't take my word for it.